 Bloom Time: Early spring

 Lamium amplexicaule is a low-growing annual plant with soft, finely hairy stems.
 It grows up to 10 inches (25 cm) tall.
 Leaves are opposite, rounded, up to 1.2 inches (3 cm) in diameter, with a lobed margin.
-The flowers are pink to purple and up to 0.8 inch (2 cm) long.
+The flowers are pink to purple and up to 0.8 inches (2 cm) long.

 It is grown as an annual plant, so it has no USDA hardiness zone.